deepstreamIO/deepstream.io-website/content/tutorials/core/presence/index.md

 ```

 Presence is important because it is the only way to know the connection status of a user and further query on it for any use cases.

-## Video Demo
-The following is a short video of Alex Harley explaining in detail about presence in deepstream.

-<iframe width="780" height="439" src="https://www.youtube.com/embed/EdYzxVKIjJs" frameborder="0" allowfullscreen></iframe>